-We caught up with SAE London Games Programming student Henry Tribble to hear about how he secured a developer internship with Digital Influx.
+We caught up with SAE London student Henry Tribble who’s on the Games Programming degree course, to hear about how he secured a developer internship with Digital Influx.
 We also learned about the assassin game he has created in class.

 What made you want to study games programming at SAE and why did you choose to study at SAE London?